mikro-orm/mikro-orm/docs/docs/installation.md

 "esModuleInterop": true,
 ```

-Then call `MikroORM.init` as part of bootstrapping your app:
+Then call `MikroORM.init` as part of bootstrapping our app:

 > To access driver specific methods like `em.createQueryBuilder()` we need to specify
 > the driver type when calling `MikroORM.init<D>()`.
 Alternatively we can cast the